jleahred/katas/langs/rust/rubiks_solver/README.md

     1. Avoid repeating a move tree times
     - Avoid repeat position on current path (checking from end to begin)
     - If a movement is at same orientation that previous one, it has to bee on a higher level
-- Back to front positions generation in memory.
+- Back to front positions generation in memory (last moves caché).
   This will let us to increase depth search in some steps (estimation 4-6) using calculations in memory